Dr Jacqueline Matthew January Seminar Series

 December 17, 2025

-We are pleased to welcome Dr Jacqueline Matthew - Clinical Research Fellow/Sonographer at King's College London - who will deliver her talk “From Noise to Signal: A Clinical Researcher's Perspective on Translating Advances in Prenatal imaging into Practice"
+We were pleased to welcome Dr Jacqueline Matthew - Clinical Research Fellow/Sonographer at King's College London - who delivered her talk “From Noise to Signal: A Clinical Researcher's Perspective on Translating Advances in Prenatal imaging into Practice" as part of our Seminar Series.

 Abstract: Over the past decade, machine learning approaches in prenatal imaging has advanced from exploratory academic prototypes to clinically usable, real-time tools, but the path between those two endpoints is rarely straightforward.
-In this talk, Jacqueline offers a clinical researcher’s perspective on translating biomedical engineering innovations into real-world impact, tracing the journey from the iFIND project’s early breakthroughs in automated fetal imaging to the creation of Fraiya, an AI-driven ultrasound platform now entering clinical deployment.
-She will unpack the technical, clinical, and regulatory hurdles that shape this trajectory: data acquisition at scale, annotation complexity, model robustness, pipeline optimisation for real-time use, clinical safety engineering, regulatory strategy, and integration with NHS digital ecosystems.
-Beyond the technical achievements, the session reflects honestly on the innovation “gaps” that researchers and engineers encounter when stepping into entrepreneurship.
+In this talk, Jacqueline offered a clinical researcher’s perspective on translating biomedical engineering innovations into real-world impact, tracing the journey from the iFIND project’s early breakthroughs in automated fetal imaging to the creation of Fraiya, an AI-driven ultrasound platform now entering clinical deployment.
+She unpacked the technical, clinical, and regulatory hurdles that shape this trajectory: data acquisition at scale, annotation complexity, model robustness, pipeline optimisation for real-time use, clinical safety engineering, regulatory strategy, and integration with NHS digital ecosystems.
+Beyond the technical achievements, the session reflected honestly on the innovation “gaps” that researchers and engineers encounter when stepping into entrepreneurship.
 From productising research outputs, building 'with' clinicians and service users not just 'for' them, securing buy-in, navigating procurement, and proving value in operationally stretched healthcare services.
-The aim is to provide a pragmatic and motivating roadmap for researchers and innovators seeking to turn biomedical AI research into deployable, sustainable solutions in healthcare.
+The aim was to provide a pragmatic and motivating roadmap for researchers and innovators seeking to turn biomedical AI research into deployable, sustainable solutions in healthcare.

 Seminar Series Event: “From Noise to Signal: A Clinical Researcher's Perspective on Translating Advances in Prenatal imaging into Practice.

-Thursday 22 January 2026, 15:00 – 16.00 hrs (GMT)
+Date and Time: Thursday 22 January 2026, 15:00 – 16.00 hrs (GMT)

-K39, King's Building, Strand Campus
+Location: K39, King's Building, Strand Campus

 Attendance: Mandatory for all DRIVE-Health students, therefore please accept the calendar invitation.

-Alumni and wider King's College London research community all welcome - please email drive-health-cdt@kcl.ac.uk to let us know if you would like to attend.
+Registration: Alumni and wider King's College London research community all welcome - please email drive-health-cdt@kcl.ac.uk to let us know if you would like to attend.

 Biography